tokenspice/tokenspice/README-code-quality.md

 ## Remote

-Codacy is automatically run remotely each PR's commit.
+[Codacy](https://www.codacy.com) is automatically run remotely for each commit of each PR.
-- **[Here](https://app.codacy.com/gh/tokenspice/tokenspice/dashboard?branch=main)** are results tests.
+- **[Here's the Codacy TokenSPICE dashboard](https://app.codacy.com/gh/tokenspice/tokenspice/dashboard?branch=main)**, including links to tests.
 (You need special permissions.
 Ask Trent if you need them.)

 ## Local